rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 end
 ```

-Now each instance of cookie can be different:
+Now each instance can have a different name:

 ```ruby
 choc_chip_cookie = Cookie.new("chocolate chip")